0LNetworkCommunity/libra-legacy-v6/language/diem-framework/releases/artifacts/current/docs/modules/DiemBlock.md

 # Module `0x1::DiemBlock`

-This module defines a struct storing the metadata of the block and new block events.
+This module defines a struct storing the metadata of the block and new block events. it also contains all of the block prologue logic which is called from the Rust executor.
+For 0L the following changes are applied to the block prologue

 -  [Resource `BlockMetadata`](#0x1_DiemBlock_BlockMetadata)